 If you’re looking into building or buying a powerful gaming rig, you will need to pay close attention to the graphics card.
 The graphics card is the most important component in a gaming PC.
 But buying a GPU can be a challenging task because there is so much to consider, from the type of the monitor you’re using to the size of your chassis and more.

 But it doesn’t need to be that tough.
 If you know your budget, PC requirements and performance goals, you’re already a step closer to finding the perfect graphics card for your needs.
-Our GPU buyer’s guide will explain the nitty-gritty surrounding graphics cards and shed light on the key features to look out for when making a buying decision.
+Our GPU buyer’s guide will explain the nitty-gritty surrounding graphics cards and shed light on the key features to look for when making a buying decision.

 Today, the GPU market is saturated with hundreds of graphics cards from different manufacturers, but only two companies make the GPUs that power these components: Nvidia and AMD.
 So which one should you buy, Nvidia or AMD?
 It will all boil down to your personal preferences.

 G-Sync and FreeSync are technologies developed by Nvidia and AMD respectively.
 Buying a monitor that supports one of these features will help with synchronizing the display with the attached graphics cards, which helps to reduce screen tear and input lag.
-Again AMD tech (FreeSync) is cheaper than Nvidia’s G-Sync.

-Performance You Get at Various Budgets
+Performance at Various Budgets

 What to Look for When Buying a Graphics Card